-The market supply of drybulk vessels has been increasing, and the number of drybulk vessels on order is near historic highs.
-As of December 31, 2009, newbuild orders had been placed for an aggregate of approximately 61% of the then-existing global drybulk fleet, with deliveries expected mainly during the succeeding 36 months, although available data with regard to cancellations of existing newbuild orders or delays of newbuild deliveries are not always accurate.
-We have also seen fewer vessels being scrapped at levels observed during the economic crisis because of the increased charter rates that were paid during the second half of 2009.
+The market supply of drybulk vessels has been increasing, and the number of drybulk vessels on order as of December 31, 2010, was approximately 49% of the then-existing global drybulk fleet in terms of dwt, with deliveries expected mainly during the succeeding 24 months, although available data with regard to cancellations of existing newbuild orders or delays of newbuild deliveries are not always accurate.
+We have also seen significantly fewer vessels being scrapped at levels observed during the economic crisis.
 As a result, the drybulk fleet remains an aged fleet that has not decreased in number.
-An oversupply of drybulk vessel capacity, particularly during a period of economic recession, will likely result in a reduction of charter hire rates.
+An oversupply of drybulk vessel capacity, will likely result in a reduction of charter hire rates.
 We will also be exposed to changes in charter rates with respect to our existing fleet and our remaining newbuilds depending on the ultimate growth of the global drybulk fleet.
 If we cannot enter into period time charters on acceptable terms, we may have to secure charters in the spot market, where charter rates are more volatile and revenues are, therefore, less predictable, or we may not be able to charter our vessels at all.
-One vessel in our current fleet will be available for employment in the first quarter of 2010 and we have not yet arranged charters for two of our newbuild vessels scheduled to be delivered to us within 2010.
+Four vessels in our current fleet will be available for employment in the first half of 2011, and we have not yet arranged charters for three of our newbuild vessels scheduled to be delivered to us within 2011.
 In addition, a material increase in the net supply of drybulk vessel capacity without corresponding growth in drybulk vessel demand could have a material adverse effect on our fleet utilization and our charter rates generally, and could, accordingly, materially adversely affect our business, financial condition and results of operations.

-The market values of our vessels may decrease, which could cause us to breach covenants in our credit facilities, and could have a material adverse effect on our business, financial condition and results of operations.
+The market values of our vessels may decrease, which could cause us to breach covenants in our credit and loan facilities, and could have a material adverse effect on our business, financial condition and results of operations.

-Our credit facilities, which are secured by mortgages on our vessels, require us to comply with specified collateral coverage ratios and satisfy certain financial and other covenants, including those that are affected by the market value of our vessels.
+Our credit and loan facilities, which are secured by mortgages on our vessels, require us to comply with specified collateral coverage ratios and satisfy certain financial and other covenants, including those that are affected by the market value of our vessels.
 The market value of drybulk vessels has generally experienced high volatility.
 The market prices for secondhand and newbuild drybulk vessels in the recent past have declined from historically high levels to low levels within a short period of time.
 The market value of our vessels fluctuates depending on a number of factors, including: